 The Motown Museum address is 2648 W Grand Boulevard in Detroit, Michigan.
 That’s about 3.5 miles from downtown.

-As for hours: From May through September, the Motown Historical Museum is closed on Mondays, but open Tuesday through Sunday from 10 am to 6 pm (open until 8 pm on Saturday.)
-During the colder months of October through April, the museum closes on Sunday too, but remains open Tuesday through Saturday from 10 am to 6 pm.
+As for hours: From May through September, the Motown Historical Museum is closed on Mondays and Tuesdays.
+It’s open Wednesday through Sunday from 10 am to 6 pm (and stays open later until 8 pm on Saturday.)

 Interestingly, Motown is still going strong as a record label.
 Current acts include hip hop and R&B stars such as Migos, Lil Baby, Erykah Badu, and Ne-Yo.
 These singers extend the tradition first established by ’60s acts such as the Four Tops, Marvin Gaye, Isley Brothers, Commodores, and Boyz II Men.